SnowflakePowered/winfsp-rs/README.md

 }
 ```

+### DLL Output Path
+When building without the `system` feature, you can use the `WINFSP_DLL_OUTPUT_PATH` environment variable to have the build script copy the DLL to a specified directory.

 ### Debugging
 Debug output can be enabled with the `debug` feature.
 Debug output will be written to standard output,
 and redirection of output is not configurable at this time.